Gabry147/isde3-client/README.md

 The client contains two packages:
   - The model imported from the server with _wsimport_
-  - The main class which test all the functionalities of the server
+  - The main class which test all the functionalities of the server The repository contains also the log file generated using the server

 ## How to run the code